DataScienceAndGames/LupusOnline/README.md

 This way whoever runs the program can send the role to the other players without looking at it.

-The name comes from on variant of the party game "Mafia".
+The name comes from a variant of the party game "Mafia".